Daniel-Hillman/obsidian-html-css-editor/FEATURE_GUIDE.md

 - Projects are just markdown files - you can edit them normally
 - The preview updates as you type (with a small delay so it's not crazy)
 - Hover over the compilation status to see any Sass errors
+- Use arrow keys on numbers for quick adjustments - way faster than typing
+- Combine numeric scrubbing with live preview for instant visual feedback

 ---